wp-plugins/adaptive-images/readme.txt

  3. Provide a totally transparent solution, independant of your code.
  4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.

-= Default breakpoints =

- - 1024px wide screens
- - 640px wide screens
- - 480px wide screens

-The plugin takes into account each device in its landscape -that is its largest- orientation, because it cannot predict which one the user will choose to use or when they might switch between orientations.
-But the overall result remains excellent.

 = How to test it =

  1. Test with a tool like Webpagetest http://www.webpagetest.org/.
 Make sure you set the "Emulate Mobile Browser"